rask/saha/README.md

 # Saha Programming Language

 >   Currently under alpha version development.
 No feature or documentation is
 >   to be considered stable or correct.
+Development is happening on 2018 Edition
+>   (RC1 as of writing).

 This is the monorepo for the Saha programming language.